Berlin Journal: History

 The newspaper began in 1870.
 The Journal's editor in 2001 was Robert Gonyo.

+In 2025, the Berlin Journal Company Inc. was sold to Finger Printing and Publishing, Inc., owned by Tom and Pam Finger.

 Company profile

 The Berlin Journal Company Inc. estimates annual sales of $5 to 10 million and employs approximately 20 to 49 people.
 The company president is Tyler Gonyo.